- Guidance to prison officers on offences to be referred to the police

 Prosecutors are asked to note that prison officers, while acting as such, have all the powers, authority, protection and privileges of a constable by virtue of Section 8 of the Prison Act 1952.
 Prison officers have the powers of a constable to arrest, grant street bail and seize property for the purposes of criminal investigations under PACE.
 The powers of a constable apply to Prison Officers only and not to prison custody officers (employed by private prisons).

 The Code for Crown Prosecutors makes clear that prosecutors must select charges which reflect the seriousness and extent of offending.
-All things being equal, where the available evidence affords the prosecutor a choice between section 39 of the Criminal Justice Act 1988 (common assault) and section 89 of the Police Act 1996, the latter will normally be the more appropriate charge.
+All things being equal, where the available evidence affords the prosecutor a choice between section 39 of the Criminal Justice Act 1988 (common assault) and section 1 of the Assaults on Emergency Workers (Offences) Act 2018, the latter will normally be the more appropriate charge.
 Where there is evidence of racial or religious aggravation, offences contrary to the provisions of the Crime and Disorder Act 1998 may be appropriate – prosecutors should refer to the legal guidance on Assault on Emergency Workers.

-The offence of prison mutiny, contrary section 1 Prison Security Act 1992 is committed when two or more prisoners, on the premises of any prison, engage in conduct which is intended to further a common purpose of overthrowing lawful authority in that prison.
+The offence of prison mutiny, contrary section 1 Prison Security Act 1992 ["PSA 1992"] is committed when two or more prisoners, on the premises of any prison, engage in conduct which is intended to further a common purpose of overthrowing lawful authority in that prison.
 The offence is aimed at behaviour intended to make a prison, or part of prison, ungovernable.
 It is an indictable only offence which carries a maximum sentence of up to 10 years imprisonment and/or an unlimited fine.

-Offences under section 1 require the consent of the DPP: refer to Consents to Prosecute elsewhere in the Legal Guidance.
+Offences under section 1 PSA 1992 require the consent of the DPP: refer to Consents to Prosecute Legal Guidance.

 Guidance has been provided to prison governors concerning the type of conduct that should be referred to the police for investigation as a possible prison mutiny.
 The guidance provides information about types of behaviour in response to which internal measures are generally appropriate and those that may justify prosecution.